The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $170

-This card captures young Goku in a nostalgic, striking alternate rendering—softer lines, playful expression, and colors that echo the early manga panels.
+This card captures young Goku in a nostalgic, striking alternate rendering.
+It features softer lines, a playful expression, and colors that echo the early manga panels.
 It’s special because it combines emotional resonance (the origin story fans love) with an alternate-art treatment that stands out in a sea of modern variants.
-Cherry on the cake, the Japanese dialogs kept on this artwork adds more to the manga feels.
+The Japanese dialogs kept on this artwork add more to the manga feels.
 For collectors, it’s a perfect display piece: familiar, iconic, and packed with childhood charm that never goes out of style.

 Manga Booster 2 | Gotenks, Super Rare Alternate Art (SR) - SB02-022